Followers

 Mother of Her Country?

-Still, in the spirit of Mother's Day, we will close with a quote from Mary Ball Washington about the success of the revolution, and her son George, in 1784.
+Still, in the spirit of Mother's Day, we will close with a quote from Mary Ball Washington about the Revolution's success, and her son George, in 1784.
 Since Washington was the man of his age, his mother was, despite her traits, the mother of her age.
-And since the greatest joy of a mother is to dote on their children, her understated compliment is telling: "I am not surprised at what George has done, for he was always a good boy."
+And since a mother's greatest joy is to dote on their children, her understated compliment is telling: "I am not surprised at what George has done, for he was always a good boy."

 The Mother of Her Country?